matrix-org/go-neb/README.md

  - `DATABASE_TYPE` MUST be "sqlite3".
 No other type is supported.
  - `DATABASE_URL` is where to find the database file.
 One will be created if it does not exist.
 It is a URL so parameters can be passed to it.
 We recommend setting `_busy_timeout=5000` to prevent sqlite3 "database is locked" errors.
  - `BASE_URL` should be the public-facing endpoint that sites like Github can send webhooks to.
+ - `CONFIG_FILE` is the path to the configuration file to read from.
+This isn't included in the example above, so Go-NEB will operate in HTTP mode.

 Go-NEB needs to be "configured" with clients and services before it will do anything useful.
+It can be configured via a configuration file OR by an HTTP API.

+## Configuration file
+If you run Go-NEB with a `CONFIG_FILE` environment variable, it will load that file and use it for services, clients, etc. There is a [sample configuration file](config.sample.yaml) which explains all the options.
+In most cases, these are *direct mappings* to the corresponding HTTP API.

 ## Configuring Clients
 Go-NEB needs to connect as a matrix user to receive messages.
 Go-NEB can listen for messages as multiple matrix users.
 The users are configured using an HTTP API and the config is stored in the database.
 To create a user: